Dreamland (Coney Island, 1904): Fire

-Although parts of Coney Island had been subjected to strict fire-safety regulations following a conflagration in 1902, these regulations did not apply to Dreamland, which as a result was highly susceptible to fire.
+Despite the implementation of fire-safety regulations in certain areas of Coney Island after a major blaze in 1902, these regulations were not extended to Dreamland.
+Consequently, the park remained highly vulnerable to fire.
 During the early morning of May 27, 1911, the Hell Gate attraction was undergoing last-minute repairs by a roofing company owned by Samuel Engelstein.
 A leak had to be caulked with tar.
 During these repairs, at about 1:30 a.m., the light bulbs turned off and a worker kicked over a bucket of hot pitch, causing the light bulbs to explode.
-The fire quickly spread throughout the park.
+Winds from the ocean caused the fire to quickly spread throughout the park.
 The Dreamland fire was the first double-nine-alarm fire that the New York City Fire Department (FDNY) had ever fought in Brooklyn.
 This alarm, which signified the most severe type of fire, summoned FDNY companies from across Brooklyn.

-Fires had been a persistent problem at Coney Island, so a new high-pressure water pumping station had been constructed at West 12th Street and Neptune Avenue a few years earlier.
-However, on the night of the Dreamland fire, the water pressure was extremely low: the pumping station was capable of supplying water at 150 psi, but the pressure had dropped to 35 psi.
+Fires had been a persistent problem at Coney Island, so a high-pressure water pumping station had been constructed at West 15th Street near Coney Island Creek during the 1900s.
+On the night of the Dreamland fire, the water pressure was extremely low: the pumping station was capable of supplying water at 150 psi, but the pressure had dropped to 35 psi.
 Furthermore, even though Coney Island's firehouse was within 100 yd of Dreamland, the other FDNY companies had to travel long distances to reach Coney Island.
 By the time other FDNY companies reached the neighborhood, the entire park had caught fire.
 As a result of the conflagration's intensity, as well as the low water pressure, firefighters could not even enter the park; they attempted to extinguish the fire from its borders.
 As the park burned, tens of thousands of onlookers traveled from across New York City to see the fire.
 Firefighters quickly shifted their focus to saving adjacent structures.
 Several buildings on the south side of Surf Avenue caught fire, although almost all buildings on the north side remained undamaged.